Free and Budget Friendly Things to Do in Pigeon Forge

 Looking for things to do in Pigeon Forge without breaking the bank?
 Choose from a number of budget friendly and free things to do in Pigeon Forge, Tennessee so you can explore the area and save money along the way!

-Take a Stroll Down the Riverwalk Greenway
+Take a leisurely stroll down the Riverwalk Trail

-Have a Picnic Lunch in Cades Cove
+Have a picnic lunch in Cades Cove

 Take a scenic drive through Cades Cove.
-The 11-mile paved Cades Cove Loop Road is one the most visited areas within the Great Smoky Mountains National Park.
+The 11-mile paved Cades Cove Loop Road is one the most visited areas within Great Smoky Mountains National Park.
 Enjoy breathtaking views of the Smoky Mountains, look for wildlife and get a peek at the historic church and other buildings.
 Pack a lunch and stop for a picnic at the Cades Cove picnic grounds.
-The park is open year-round and free.
+The park is open year-round and it’s free.

 Wanting to explore the great outdoors from the comfort of your own car?
 The entrance to the Roaring Fork Motor Nature Trail is near the Rainbows Falls parking area, where visitors are immediately met with spectacular views.
 Make sure to bring your hiking shoes as there are plenty of places to get out and explore with the family.
-The best thing about this beautiful drive is it”s FREE!
+The best thing about this beautiful drive is that it’s FREE!

-Travel back in time with a visit to the Old Mill Square.
+Travel back in time with a visit to Old Mill Square.
 Walk through the square and take a peek in the unique shops and stores.
 See fudge being made at the Old Mill Candy Kitchen.
 Feed the ducks along the banks of the Little Pigeon River and watch the wheel turn on the side of the mill.
 Tour the Old Mill to see it working, to make some of the ingredients that are used in Old Mill recipes.

-Meet the Horses from Dolly Parton’s Stampede
+Meet the horses from Dolly Parton’s Stampede

 Excited about seeing Dolly Parton’s Stampede dinner show?
 Get there early and take a leisurely stroll along the open-air horse walk in Pigeon Forge.
 Get up close and personal with these magnificent creatures.
 Meet the performers and learn about each breed of horse.
 This is a great experience for everyone who is attending the show and its open to the public.
 Get your tickets to Dolly’s Stampede today.

-Spend an Afternoon at Patriot Park
+Spend an afternoon at Patriot Park

 Pigeon Forge Trip Ideas